-A leader in every locker (see www.aleaderineverylocker.com) is heresy.
+And let’s face it, a leader in every locker is heresy to most coaches.
 I’ve presented my findings and suggestions to many coaches, and audiences are quick to hark on the past.
 “If it worked for Bob Knight, it’ll work for me.”
 But what if everything you learned is wrong?

 Remember, when Galileo and his telescope publicly challenged the geocentric view of the universe—established and accepted as Catholic dogma—the outcry was fanatical.
 He was eventually arrested, tried, and imprisoned for this act.
 Heresy said the masses.
 Sadly, he died while under house arrest.

 Fortunately, objecting to poor theory or unfounded knowledge is far less dangerous today.
 My research findings are clear; a leader in every locker trumps a few leaders in a few lockers.
 However, this only happens when the coach takes responsibility for creating a learning environment in which every student-athlete feels accepted in their leadership role.